DonovanMods/donovan-7d2d-modlets/README.txt

 - LootCleanup - Destroys bird nests, garbage piles, and bags after looting, you know, to clean up the environment.
 - MoreLootbags - Increases the drop rates on zombie lootbags (normal: 5%, feral: 10%, irradiated: 20%) (conflicts with MegaLootbags)
 - MegaLootbags - Dramatically increases the drop rates on zombie lootbags (normal: 20%, feral: 50%, irradiated: 80%) (conflicts with MoreLootbags)
+- MoreBooks - Increases the chance of finding books
 - NightFog - Thick fog rolls in at night
 - PickMeUp - Allows for certain blocks to be picked up after placing.
 - UI-Simple - A very simple custom UI that repositions the food/water bars.